-rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, it's the TV show even many adventurers thought was only a joke - the Lucasarts classic that went from the smallest screen to... a slightly bigger one.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about bringing random obscure games back into the light.
+This week, it's the TV show even many adventurers thought was only a joke—the Lucasarts classic that went from the smallest screen to... a slightly bigger one.

-One of the many puzzles in Day of the Tentacle, the 1993 sequel to the 1987 adventure Maniac Mansion, is fixing a broken down time machine by getting enough money to replace the diamond at its core.
-The hero, geeky teenager Bernard, blinks at this, asking the mansion's owner, crotchety mad scientist Dr. Fred Edison, why he needs to bother.
+One of the puzzles in Day of the Tentacle, the 1993 sequel to the 1987 adventure Maniac Mansion, involves fixing a broken down time machine by getting enough money to replace the diamond at its core.
+The hero (geeky teenager Bernard), blinks at this, asking the mansion's owner (crotchety mad scientist Dr. Fred Edison), why he needs to bother.
 The guy owns a mansion.
-Isn't he already rich enough to just order one?
+Isn't he already rich enough to just order a new diamond?
 Sadly, it turns out not.
-Not only is Dr. Fred broke, he's never even seen a penny from a big TV show that was made about his family, due to him forgetting to return the contract.
+Not only is Dr. Fred broke, he's never even seen a penny from a big TV show that was made about his family, because he forgot to return the contract.

 Before we get to the show itself though, a quick primer so that we know what we're dealing with.
 Maniac Mansion remains one of the most intricate and important adventure games ever made.
-Its legacy stretched throughout most of Lucasarts' time at the top, with the name of its scripting engine - SCUMM (Script Creation Utility For Maniac Mansion) - becoming a mark of quality, not just a description.
-Though admittedly, it didn't hurt that the name was more memorable than those of, say, Sierra's AGI (Adventure Game Interpreter - yawn) and SCI (Sierra Creative Interpreter - double yawn) engines.
+Its legacy stretched throughout most of Lucasarts' time at the top, with the name of its scripting engine—SCUMM (Script Creation Utility For Maniac Mansion)—becoming a mark of quality, not just a description.
+Though admittedly, it didn't hurt that the name was more memorable than those of, say, Sierra's AGI (Adventure Game Interpreter, yawn) and SCI (Sierra Creative Interpreter, double yawn).

 Right.
 On to the show.
 Probably the easiest way to show the difference is to take a look at the intro to both it, and the actual game, and compare their vibes.
 Sound good, rather than incredibly lazy?